isustate/Get-Data/README.md

 1. Imports activity and sensor name from Activity and Features files.
 Features list is filtered for fields
     including: mean, Mean and std.

 2. Imports tables from two UCI HAR Datasets: Train and Test.
-Example file content imported:
-	* x_train.txt: Sensor data
+	* x_train.txt: Sensor vector measurement data
 	* y_train.txt: Activity list
 	* subject_train.txt: Subject list

-3.  x_train/x_test vector measurements are is subsetted to measures of mean, Mean or std.
+3.  x_train/x_test sensor vector measurements are subsetted to measurements of mean, Mean or std.
 Subject and activity are binded to vector measurements.
-Train and test measurement datasets are combined.
+Train and test datasets are combined to create dataset with 30 total subjects and 6 activities.
 Mean of each vector measurement are calculated at the subject and activity level.
-Tidy dataset with averages is outputed to SubjectActivityMeans.txt
+Tidy dataset with averages is written to SubjectActivityMeans.txt

 Output File(s):
 =================